hapax/hapax.github.io/assets/chandra.md

 There is a second class of particles called *bosons* --- including photons --- which do not obey the Pauli exclusion principle, and will happily crowd into a hotel room!
-So, our model describes a quantum gas of fermionic particles, also called a *Fermi gas*.
+So, our model describes a quantum gas of fermions, also called a *Fermi gas*.

 Since we're dealing with a gas, you might wonder if temperature plays